 The vast majority of consumers are searching for products, services, and companies online long before doing business with them.
 If your website doesn’t show on the first page of the search engine results, there is a good chance that no one is going to find you.
 Most people will search a different phrase to find what they are looking for before they will look on page 2.
 Why is that?
 Historically, Google has done a great job of providing their user with the desired information on the first page.
 Therefore, formulating the belief amongst users that if they don’t find what they are looking for on the first page, they may be searching for the wrong thing.
 Just think about the process you go through when searching online.
 Do you scan through multiple pages?

-For industries such as banking and money lending, SEO is generally the go-to tactic given there isn’t much emotional appeal.
-Companies like Source Capital work hard to target the specific keywords they want to rank for and be found for.
-In the example below, you can see how Source Capital is optimizing their homepage for “California hard money loans.”
+For industries such as brick and mortar video production and photo studio rental spaces, SEO is generally the go-to tactic given search location or queries continuing location identifiers play a big role.
+Companies like Impact Creative work hard to target the specific keywords they want to rank for and be found for.
+In the example below, you can see how Impact Creative is optimizing its production studio page for “Video Studio Rental in Santa Cruz.”

-Source Capital uses their keyword phrase in the heading and also repeat the phrase throughout the page.
-They used the phrase “hard money loan” 20 times on their first page and also made great use of semantic keywords, keywords that hold similar meaning to the phrase you are targeting.
+Impact Creative uses the target keyword phrases in H1 tags and also repeats a variation of the phrase throughout the page.
+They used a variation of the core phrase “video studio rental” over 10 times on their page and also made great use of semantic keywords, keywords that hold similar meaning to the phrase you are targeting.

 Paid Search (PPC)